open-ephys/onix1-bonsai-docs/articles/hardware/hs64/overview.md

 > [!TIP]
 > Visit the [Headstage64 Hardware Guide](https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html) to learn more about the hardware such as weight, dimensions, and proper power voltages.

-The following pages in the Headstage64 Guide provide an example workflow, a breakdown of its components, and a Python script for loading data.
+The following pages in the Headstage64 Guide provide an example workflow and a breakdown of its components.